Lower your internet bill

 For households with only light streaming and browsing needs, 200 Mbps might be overkill.
 But it can provide headroom for busier homes using the internet for entertainment, business, and remote work/learning.

-The other thing you may need to consider is that 200 Mbps may be the lowest speed your provider currently offers.
+The other thing you may need to consider is that 200 Mbps may be the lowest speed your internet provider currently offers.
 200 Mbps is sometimes the first-tier plan if you have coverage from a big fiber or cable provider.
 And if that’s the case, go for it!
 You’ll probably get a pretty good deal from most fiber or cable ISPs at that speed.

 200 Mbps from a fiber provider is often cheaper than 20 Mbps from a DSL provider.
 It’s an unfortunate reality that DSL markets are often not very competitive.
 Because there’s less competition, DSL prices are higher.